Why Do SUVs Have Spoilers?

 Spoilers may not look especially beneficial, and many people probably think they are there just to look good.
 But they actually have a purpose.

-Spoilers not only enhance your gas mileage, but they can also improve your SUV’s velocity and efficiency by reducing its drag.
+Spoilers not only enhance your gas mileage, but they can also improve your SUV’s speed and effectiveness by reducing its drag.

 You Might Love These